Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Connection to ensemble square root filters

-As we do not make the linear assumption \(Y=HX+\xi\) in our paper, we need to translate the expressions for \(\hat T\) and \(\hat A\) to this more general setting.
+where $\hat X_f^{(c)} = F G U^T$ is the SVD and $(\hat X_f^{(c)})^\top H^\top\Gamma^{-1} H\hat X_f^{(c)}= C D C^T$ is the eigenvalue decomposition with the eigenvectors in the null space arranged as the final columns of \(C\). \end{enumerate} As we do not make the linear assumption \(Y=HX+\xi\) in our paper, we need to translate the expressions for \(\hat T\) and \(\hat A\) to this more general setting.
 Doing this for the EAKF is immediate.
 We simply replace the estimated analysis covariance with its population counterpart: